 X-rays: To determine if the coughing is caused for other reasons as well as to assess the condition of the lungs.

 Your veterinarian will recommend a worming medication to eradicate the parasites.
 Treatment can be difficult and it may be necessary to continue anti-worming medication for up to 8 weeks, in some cases more than one anti-parasitic medication will be necessary.

 Antibioticsto treat secondary infections which sometimes occur.

 Can humans catch lungworms from infected cats?

 Humans can catch lungworms but it is not possible for you to catch lungworm from an infected cat.
-Wash fruit and vegetables, this is especially important for food which is consumed raw.
+Wash fruit and vegetables thoroughly before consumption.